LivingLegacyMedia/vowbound/chapter_16.md

 He pulled from the value of her wakefulness—a small theft, quick and precise.
 The woman's eyes rolled back and she collapsed, unconscious.

-It cost him three days of his life.
-Painful, but not devastating.
+It cost him only one day now.
+With the coins back in his hands, trades were efficient again.
+Clean.
+Precise.

+Mira, Torin, and Perin climbed through the broken window from the roof, joining Cassian in the laboratory.
+The five bribed guards were already heading for the door, eager to collect their payment and disappear before questions were asked.

 "Window!"
-Mira pointed to the far wall.
-"Now!"
+Mira pointed to a different window—the one facing the alley.
+"We need to move before more guards come!"

 They ran to it.
 Cassian looked down.
 Twenty feet to the alley below.
 Cobblestones.
 A potentially deadly drop.

+Shouts echoed from the hallway.
+More guards coming.

 "Wait," he said, his mind working quickly.
 The coins were back in his hands.
 He could think clearly again, see solutions.